open-horizon/anax/anax-in-container/README.md

 # Horizon Agent (anax) Running in a Container

-This support provides the way to build and run a container running anax (the Horizon edge agent), so that an edge node can be created by starting the container.
+This support provides the way to build and run a container running the Horizon edge agent, so that an edge node can be created by starting the container.
 This can be useful in several cases:
 - You want to run several instances of the Horizon agent on the same host, for scale testing or development.
 - You want to have several instances of the Horizon agent, each configured slightly differently, so you can quickly/easily start the one you want to work with.
 - You want to run the Horizon agent on your Mac, for development, testing, or quick experimentation, and you have docker but not a VM (or you just don't want manage a separate VM).
 This is a very low barrier to entry for trying out horizon (if you happen to have a mac).